repobee/repobee/docs/repos.rst

     organization, you must specify it with the ``--org-name`` option here (instead of the ``--template-org-name``).

-Only the defualt branch is actually migrated, and is pushed to that same default branch in the new repo.
+Only the default branch is actually migrated, and is pushed to that same default branch in the new repo.
 Migrating several branches is something that we've never had a need to do, but if you do, please `open an issue on GitHub
 <https://github.com/repobee/repobee/issues/new>`_ with a feature request.